-The Corporation carried out a self-assessment of its own performance for the year ended 31st July 2020 and graded itself as "Requires Improvement" on the Ofsted scale.
+The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2021 and graded Leadership and Management as "Good" on the Ofsted scale.

-Audit Committee
+Audit & Risk Committee

-The Audit Committee comprises up to three members of the Corporation (who exclude the Accounting Officer and Chair).
+The Audit Committee comprises up to four members of the Corporation (who exclude the Accounting Officer and Chair).
+This can include co-optees who are not governors but who have the skills required to support the committee.
 The Committee operates in accordance with written terms of reference approved by the Corporation.

-The Audit Committee meets on a termly basis and provides a forum for reporting by the Group's internal and financial statement auditors, reporting accountants and financial statements auditors, who have access to the Committee for independent discussion, without the presence of Group management.
+The Audit Committee meets on at least a termly basis and provides a forum for reporting by the Group's internal and financial statement auditors, reporting accountants and financial statements auditors, who have access to the Committee for independent discussion, without the presence of Group management.
 The Committee also receives and considers reports from the main Further Education funding bodies, as they affect the Group's business.